 – Begin lying on your stomach with your forearms against the mat.

-– Engage your core and lift your body so that you are resting on your forearms and toes.
+– Engage your core, tuck your tailbone in (Posterior pelvic tilt) and lift your body so that you are resting on your forearms and toes.

 – Aim for 2 to 5 repetitions of this exercise.